prawnydagrate/TicTacToe/README.md

 # ToeTacTic

-A Tic Tac Toe game using for your terminal
+A Tic Tac Toe game for your terminal